 What is mindless browsing?

-Have you ever intended to quickly check for inbox, and ended up binge-watching YouTube videos for hours, and hours of your life has passed by and you have no idea how you got here, or who you are?
+Have you ever intended to quickly check your email and ended up binge-watching YouTube videos for hours?
+Hours of your life has passed by and you have no idea how you got here, or who you are anymore?

 Mindless browsing refers to the use of the internet without really having a clear reason or purpose for why we’re doing so.
 Below is a checklist to determine if you struggle with mindless browsing.